-Members are given the option of paying for a one year, two year or three-year membership.
+Members are given the option of paying for a one-year, two-year, three-year or five-year membership.
 Membership dues relating to a one-year membership are recognized as revenue in the year of receipt.
 Membership dues relating to more than one year are deferred upon receipt and prorated yearly over the terms of membership.